cdnik/cdnik/README.md

 ## 🔮 Fun Facts
 + First computer: [ZX-Spectrum](https://en.wikipedia.org/wiki/ZX_Spectrum) with Sinclair BASIC in 1987
 + First program: X-Mas lights pattern controller (Assembler).
++ Ricing arch linux is a form of meditation
 + [Mechanical](https://www.tomshardware.com/reviews/turtle-beach-impact-700-mechanical-keyboard,4497-2.html) (MX), [Neovim](https://neovim.io/), Unix/Linux, btw
-+ Producing some music, btw
++ Still producing some music, btw (and no time to complete it)

 <!--
 **cdnik/cdnik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.